ansari3492/spam-and-ham-sms-detector/README.md

 size of message, word count, special keywords.
 Then build classification models using different techniques to distinguish spam sms.
 Compare accuracy of each technique and plot the accuracy graphs in a single bar plot.
 Also generate a word-cloud for spam SMS.
-Sample spam word cloud generated
+Sample spam word cloud generated and also use a flask framework with the html page link you entered any message in the text box and click  on submit button and then you go on the flask server http://localhost:3000/check this project is interesting